Bylaws of the Computer-Assisted Language Instruction Consortium

 Actions of the Executive Board

 The President is the Organization’s chief executive officer.
-He or she will supervise and control all of the Organization’s business and affairs and will preside at all meetings of the Executive Board.
+The President supervises and controls all of the Organization’s business and affairs and will preside at all meetings of the Executive Board.
 The President may execute any deeds, mortgages, bonds, contracts, or other instruments that the Board authorizes to be executed.
 However, the President may not execute instruments on the Organization’s behalf if this power is expressly delegated to another officer or agent of the Organization by the Board, these Bylaws, or statute.
 The President will perform other duties prescribed by the Board and all duties incident to the office of President.

 The Vice President will support the President and the activities of the Voting Officers team, while preparing to succeed the President.
 When the President is unavailable, the Vice President will serve as acting President, as appropriate to the circumstances and as directed by the Executive Board.